TUESDAY, FEBRUARY 07, 2012

 The ‘Scheduled Data Extract’ update set supports several secure FTP methods.
 One method that is not supported is SFTP, which commonly confused with FTPS.

-Although it is possible to use this export functionality to export large numbers of records (500K+) from your Service-now instance, you obviously should not do so without doing some performance testing first.
+Although it is possible to use this export functionality to export large numbers of records (500K+) from your ServiceNow instance, you obviously should not do so without doing some performance testing first.
 Any large query against any database has the potential to adversely affect the performance of that database.

 Please update your SNFilePoster mid server script include with the latest code to make sure that we’re debugging a true problem.
-You can find the latest code here: http://www.servicenowguru.com/scheduled-file-poster-code/
+You can find the latest code here: https://servicenowguru.wpengine.com/scheduled-file-poster-code/

 Please update me with your results.
 Thanks!